NtsDK/larpwriter-toolkit-nims-translations/en/doc/theory.rst

 Relations
 ---------

 *Relation* is an information what character think about each other.
 It is implemented as text description.
 Character may have relation both to well known characters and to unknowns.
-Relation can be single unidirectional and bidirectional.
+Relation can be unidirectional and bidirectional.

 .. note:: Example